amiller68/iac-experiment/README.md

   - caveat: Northflank supports this when using custom domains, but otherwise we'll just use separate domain names for the web and api services
 - utilize some managed abstraction on container orchestration
-  - note: northflank fully manages k8s for you, we're not going to attempt to do that on AWS, and just opt for ECS Fargate
+  - note: Northflank fully manages k8s for you, we're not going to attempt to do that on AWS, and just opt for ECS Fargate
 - host a postgres database
   - this should only be accessible from within the VPC by the